Debt and Finance

 Do you know who can help you to find work or learn new skills to earn more?

 There are a wide range of services that can help you to find employment or further training; we have a list of services here.
 Amongst these are the following, for example if you are aged 16-19 you can first contact Career Connect and they will be able to help you create a CV, access apprenticeships, prepare you for a job and put you in contact with other services that can help.
-Another service that can help this age group is the Targeted Advice and Guidance Team (TAG).
+Another service that can help this age group is the Knowsley Advice, Guidance and Support (KAGS) Team.

 If you are older you need to speak to your local Job Centre Plus to register for work.
 Then other services such as Knowsley Works can offer you a range of services from career guidance, job searching, CV’s, help in preparing you to get a job as well as sector specific courses.
 You may consider registering with an employment agency to see if they can find you work.